Home 5 Motion Picture Tax Credits 5 FIBC | Film Incentive BC

 Please note that your production corporation must apply to Creative BC to receive an eligibility and completion certificate for your production.
 In order to claim FIBC tax credits, your production corporation must file a corporate income tax return, along with the certificates, with the Canada Revenue Agency.

-FIBC is a labour based tax credit available to Canadian owned and controlled production corporations that have a permanent establishment in BC.
+FIBC is a labour based tax credit available to Canadian owned and controlled production corporations that have a permanent establishment in British Columbia.

-On December 12, 2024, the Ministry of Finance and Ministry of Tourism, Arts, Culture and Sport announced the following updates, subject to approval of budget legislation:
+On March 4, 2025, the Ministry of Finance announced the following updates, subject to approval of budget legislation:

-• The basic tax credit will increase from 35% to 36% for productions that start principal photography on or after January 1, 2025; and
+• Increase the FIBC basic tax credit from 35% to 40% for productions that start principal photography on or after January 1, 2025

 FOR LIVE ACTION PRODUCTIONS: